By Alison Angold CIDESCO ITEC

-Jojoba oil is a type of carrier oil, meaning that it can be used on its own on the skin, or other ingredients – essential oils mainly – can be added to it, to create a beneficial facial oil.
+Jojoba oil is a type of carrier oil, meaning that it can be used on its own on the skin, or other ingredients – essential oils mainly – can be added to it, to create a beneficial facial or body oil.

 Each carrier oil comes with its own effects and benefits, so it can be a good idea to choose the correct one for your skin type, however, most carrier oils have a high vitamin content and contain essential fatty acids, so are all beneficial for the skin.

 (This article contains affiliate links and as an Amazon Associate I earn from qualifying purchases)